The Purdue Institute for Cancer Research was established as an NCI basic science cancer center in 1978.

 * This cancer center is one of seven cancer centers that only conduct laboratory research and do not provide patient care.

-* This profile was provided by the Purdue University Center for Cancer Research.
+* This profile was provided by the Purdue Institute for Cancer Research.